Clinical Pharmacology for Welchol

 +2 |

-†The N given represents the smallest number of patients included in the
+* The N given represents the smallest number of patients included in the analysis for any parameter.

-Add-on Combination Therapy With Sulfonylurea
+Add-on Combination Therapy with Sulfonylurea

-Placebo-Controlled Study of WELCHOL in Combination with Sulfonylurea in
+Table 16 Glycemic Parameters in a 26-Week Placebo-Controlled Study of WELCHOL in Combination with Sulfonylurea in Patients with Type 2 Diabetes

 |